vx5/autocorrect-autocomplete/README.md

 My implementation uses a radix trie, but that detail should not change the answer.
 In the radix trie, too, there is one terminal node for each word stored in the trie, and the addition of these new words would require a new child node, containing only the character θ, to each terminal node.
 We would thus also need to add n nodes to the trie in the case of the radix trie.

-**Extra Credit (including GUI explanation)**
+**Extra Credit**

 I pursued two main avenues of extra credit: the compact trie optimization, and the GUI.

 My compact trie optimization, or radix trie, is in use in the submitted version of Autocorrect.
 I was somewhat familiar with the structure, which I remember in theoretical terms from CSCI 1810.
 It has all the same functionality as the standard trie, and is housed in the trie package, where its functionality is spread between the RadixTrie and RadixTrieNode classes, located in RadixTrie.java and RadixTrieNode.java, respectively.
 The inner workings of the RadixTrie are discussed in its subsection of the design details section.

+My GUI was one of the parts of my project I spent the most time on.
+A proper description of the functionality is described in the GUI subsection of the Design Details section above.
+Please read that section for a full description of my GUI.
+This section only means to list some of the tools I used in my GUI, beyond what was required.
+The ordering of this list is arbitrary:

+1. Divs (may have been necessary in some ways anyways)
+2. Flexboxes (and all associated attributes)
+3. Range inputs
+4. Favicons / icons that appear in brower tabs
+5. Importing outside fonts
+6. Handling overflowing text (CSS white-space, overflow, text-overflow attributes)
+7. Changing the type of cursor
+8. Div padding
+9. The CSS "inherit" keyword
+10. Spacing elements like width, height, and transform

+I also made some higher-level design choices, like:

+11. Making changes to a page based on mouse and key usage
+12. Making sure key selections do not interfere with other text inputs on the same page
+13. Preserving a form's inputs in the form after the form is submitted
+14. Recognizing when elements of a form have changed (using the jQuery .change() method)
+15. Design choices themself, such as making a separate settings page

+As stated above, my GUI can be accessed by running "./run --gui" from the command line, waiting for the setup process to complete, and then opening a browser and going to the URL "http://localhost:4567/autocorrect".
+In the src/main/resources folder, the .ftl templates, "acmain.ftl" and acsettings.ftl" are are in spark/template/freemarker/, while the CSS is located in static/css/ with "acmain.css" and "acsettings.css", along with the resources "goodtimes.ttf" (the imported font) and "ACLogo.png" (for the browser icon).
+The JavaScript is located in static/css/, with all files within being relevant to Autocorrect.

 **Acknowledgments**

 I used online resources to help me review specific types of Java errors, and for how to write in markdown language.
 I also used extensive resources to better understand JavaScript, jQuery, HTML, and, in particular, CSS styling.
-I sometimes used mainstream resources like formal jQuery documentation and w3schools (which we were directed to in CS 2), and sometimes used other, more niche resources, like css-tricks.com to understand specific topics like Flexboxes.
+I sometimes used mainstream resources such as formal jQuery documentation and w3schools (which we were directed to in CS 2), and sometimes used other, more niche resources, such as css-tricks.com, to understand specific topics like Flexboxes.

 ## Bacon
 _Coming soon!_